turboswanson/basic/CPP projects/FileParser/README.md

 - Shows **15 horizontal bars** representing word frequency
 - Each bar includes:
-  - Word inside the bar
+  - Found word inside the bar
   - Frequency count on the right
 - Bars sorted by descending word count